-Follow in the footsteps of past champions and enjoy breathtaking views with a round of golf at The Old Course in St Andrews.
+Follow in the footsteps of past champions and enjoy breathtaking views with a round of golf at The Old Course in St Andrews, which is set to host the prestigious golf tournament The Open Championship in July 2015.
 This 600-year-old golf course still challenges today and has hosted The Open Championship more times than any other venue.
 As well as the Old Course, there are 10 other courses at St Andrews where you can also take a swing, including seven run by St Andrews Links.
 The New Course is, oddly, more than a century old and was designed by ‘Old’ Tom Morris, the four-times Open Champion who designed Muirfield, Carnoustie and Royal Dornoch.

 In addition to the stunning courses of St Andrews, the region of Fife has other magnificent courses to choose from.
 The likes of Ladybank Golf Club, Lundin Golf Links or Scotscraig Golf Course all offer an exceptional game, with bags of history.
 A more recent addition to Fife’s hallowed golfing greens is Kingbarns, located six miles down the coast from St Andrews.
 Opened in 2000, it was immediately praised as one of the region’s finest courses.